geopla/automatic-octo-funicular/README.md

 Use `logback-spring.xml` as the only Logback configuration.
 No other files.
 Unit tests will use the Logback defaults.
 If necessary use system property `logback.configurationFile` to run a unit test with a dedicated configuration.
 Another option is to cast the SLF4J logger to `ch.qos.logback.classic.Logger` and reconfigure the logging through that API.
+It is not possible to have separate Logback configurations for unit and integration tests.

 ## Modulith
 Cool, but got no time to investigate that topic in the projects context more thoroughly.